Just finished up replacing the rear brake pads. The only thing different is dealing with the electric parking brake.

 The wear sensor was just starting to wear and was still serviceable.
 No need to replace.

 The first thing I did was unplug the parking brake actuator cable.
 Next, I removed the two T30 bolts that attach the actuator to the back of the caliper.
 The actuator is easily removed.
 I've attached a couple of pics of the business side of the actuator.
 The shaft that extends into the caliper is a multi tooth gear type design.
 I didn't have a tool that matched this but a 7mm allen wrench fits well enough.
+Later on I saw a youtube video and they used a T45 torx bit instead of the allen wrench.

 After removing the actuator, I used a 7mm allen wrench to retract the internal parking brake spindle.
 Just insert the allen wrench into the back side of the caliper and turn clockwise until it stops.
 That means you have internally retracted the mechanism so that you can then compress the caliper piston.
 Very easy to compress with a small C clamp.